-The truth is, we cannot “earn anything” from God and we don’t “deserve anything”, apart from the sentence passed on humanity for Adam and Eve’s disobedience in the beginning – death.
+The truth is, we cannot “earn anything” from God and we don’t “deserve anything”, apart from the sentence passed on humanity for Adam and Eve’s disobedience in the beginning – mortality.
 Yet God generously offers us something quite different, something undeserved – forgiveness and life, as a gift.
 God has, in effect, raised the white flag of grace, enabling a way for us to be reconciled back to Him.

-“He has saved us and called us to a holy life – not because of anything we have done but because of his own purpose and grace.
-This grace was given us in Christ Jesus before the beginning of time” 2 Timothy 1:9, NIV
+“He has saved us and called us to a holy life – not because of anything we have done but because of His own purpose and grace.
+This grace was given us in Christ Jesus before the beginning of time.” – 2 Timothy 1:9, NIV

 God’s call to saving grace has been echoing down the centuries, appealing to any who would listen.
 Isaiah 55 likens this call to the provision of thirst-quenching water, free of charge, to those who are dying of thirst.

 “Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
 Come, buy wine and milk without money and without cost.”
 Isaiah 55:1, NIV

 Grace is, perhaps, the easiest concept to speak about in the enthusiastic language of a born-again believer (John 3:1-21) but, in reality, the hardest virtue to assimilate into our Christian lives.
 Legalism, not grace, is one of the first lessons we learn in life; that all things come with a price and that nothing is given for free.
 We can tend to persist in this mentality after our conversion, even on an unconscious level, viewing God and each other in this light.